 With the ever-increasing number of tourists coming to Barcelona, there is an array of accommodation options available

 Obviously Airbnb is a popular choice.
-Be aware that Barcelona has a licensing system for holiday rentals, so if you do book through a service like this please check whether the apartment is licensed.
+Be aware that Barcelona has a licensing system for holiday rentals.
+So if you do book through a service like this please check whether the apartment is licensed.
 Barcelona has a struggle with over-tourism.
 If you book an illegal holiday rental you’re part of the problem.

 Don’t be that tourist.